 - infection or bleeding

-These complications, while serious, are very rare.
-Your doctor will help determine the most effective treatment option, and will discuss the benefits and risks of each procedure.
+These complications, while serious, are rare.
+Your doctor will help determine the most effective treatment option and discuss the benefits and risks of each procedure.

 Pleural effusions can be a sign of a life-threatening condition, but the outlook and recovery time will depend on the cause, how severe the effusion is, and individual factors, such as your overall health.